narrenorg/narrenschiff/docs/narrenschiff/examples/moodle.rst

 We advise you to use Minikube as you follow along this tutorial.
 Minikube is easy to setup, and manage.
 See the installation process in the `official documentation`_, or see our `getting started`_ tutorial.

-You can find the source code for this tutorial in the official Narrenschiff repo_ under the `examples/` directory.
+You can find the source code for this tutorial in the official Narrenschiff repo_ under the ``examples/`` directory.
 The example in the repo uses ``.narrenschiff.yaml`` configuration from the repo itself.
-But, for completes purposes, we will show how to properly start a project.
+But, for completeness, we will show you how to properly start a project.

 Start the Project
 -----------------